 I caught the jewelry bug early.
 In fact, my first entrepreneurial pursuit was selling seed bead bracelets (that were woven together with dental floss) to my 6th-grade classmates.
 I've been designing since then, and occasionally sell things here.
 (Don't worry, I don't design with dental floss anymore.)

 THANKS, MOM FOR LAMINATING THIS A WHOLE BUNCH OF YEARS AGO.

 (My hair is cut like that because I was obsessed with Chynna Phillips.)

-I played basketball in college, and my final season we won the Ivy League championship!
+I played basketball in college--check out that on-court hair.
+My final season we won the Ivy League championship!
 (We also won the state championship for New York in high school!)
 Basketball was so good to me.
 I'm 6'3", so when I showed up on campus as a freshman they also recruited me for intramural crew–which was an incredibly awesome experience to wake up so early and get out on the water.
 Sports provided me some of the best memories of my life.
 I'm grateful for the community it formed around me, and the work ethic and dedication it instilled in me.